Economics Major: Public Policy and Sustainability Option (B.A.)

 Major Requirements

-Economics majors must complete nine courses in economics plus ADMN 510 with a grade of at least C- (1.67) in each Paul College major course and an average grade of 2.0 or better in major courses.
+Economics majors must complete eleven courses in economics plus ADMN 510 with a grade of at least C- (1.67) in each Paul College major course and an average grade of 2.0 or better in major courses.

-Coursework in accounting is recommended but not required.
-B.A. economics majors may choose to focus their major electives to satisfy the requirements of one of the three options defined by the Department of Economics.
+B.A. economics majors may choose to focus their major electives to satisfy the requirements of the option.

 Required Courses